 In the foundation stage children should be sharing a book daily with and adult at home, retelling the story, making predictions about the text, noting print on the page and discussing text.
 In KS1 children should read at home to an adult daily and adults should write comments in pupils’ reading records.
 Children receiving little or no support at home with their reading should be identified and receive 1:1 reading support within school.
 Pupils in KS2 should read at home with an adult at least 3 times a week with the adult writing comments in the pupils’ reading record.
 Children should still be encouraged to read independently; developing their reading stamina and reading for pleasure.

 Children take home a variety of books throughout the primary phases in order to develop reading for pleasure and progression in decoding and comprehension:

 Children will be given an independently chosen library book.
-As the year progresses, children in FS2 move onto CVC books or scheme books which are level appropriate.
+As the year progresses, children in Reception year move onto Little Wandle reading books.
 These books are phonically decodable and match the phonics phase the children are working on.

 All children are given an independently chosen class library book, an Accelerated Reading scheme text at appropriate reading age and comprehension age, class core reading text and if receiving phonics intervention, a KS2 decodable text at appropriate phonics phase and age related interest level.

 In the unfortunate event of books being lost by pupils, parents/carers are notified that a £5 charge per item is necessary for the school to restock each item.